 On the 4th of July we celebrate our Declaration of Independence which was ratified by the Second Continental Congress on July 4, 1776.
 The Second Continental Congress declared that the thirteen colonies were no longer subject and subordinate to the monarch of England King George the III and were now united, free, and independent states.
 The Congress voted to approve our independence on July 2 and adopted the Declaration of Independence two days later.

 Benjamin Franklin is reported to have said, “Aye, I know there shall be no nation on earth that works harder than the great and powerful United States, and so I dare say that the celebration of July 4th should be a day on which none shall work and instead all will refrain from exerting themselves in any way.”

 Historians have said that when John Hancock signed the Declaration of Independence, he did so in a bold hand, in a conspicuous manner, and rose from his seat, pointing to it, and said, “There, John Bull can read my name without spectacles, he may double his reward and I put this at defiance.”

 “Independence Day: freedom has its life in the hearts, the actions, the spirit of men and so it must be daily earned and refreshed – else like a flower cut from its life-giving roots, it will wither and die.” – Dwight D. Eisenhower

-was won by the sheer will power of an early generation who determined to do whatever was necessary for our freedom.
+Our freedom was won by the sheer will power of an early generation who determined to do whatever was necessary for our freedom.
 We had to fight.
 Our earliest generation determined whatever it took was worth it to separate from the authoritarian rule of England.

 Freedom is never easy.
 Most Americans at that time had sacrificed everything to pursue freedom of worship, to develop our ideas, businesses and personal interests.
 It took years for Americans to begin to experience some prosperity and most never did.